What is molluscum contagiosum?

 How is it treated?

 In healthy people, the bumps will usually go away on their own within 6 months.
-A person with lesions and bumps should try not to scratch them, and may even want to use bandages to cover them.
+Try not to scratch the lesions and bumps and may even want to use bandages to cover them.
 Avoid shaving areas where the bumps are present.

-- Medication – the use of oral medications and creams to treat molluscum is rare, and should only be done in consultation with a health care provider.
-These medications can produce unwanted side-effects and are only considered when cryotherapy and curettage do not work.
+- Medication – the use of oral medications and creams to treat molluscum is rare and should only be done in consultation with a health care provider.
+These medications can cause unwanted side effects and are only considered when cryotherapy and curettage do not work

 How can I reduce my chance of getting a sexually transmitted infection (STI)?